fbarthelery/FridgeCheckup/README.md

 FridgeCheckup
 =============

-A simple Android application to write Nfc Tag on food you put in your fridg
+A simple application to write Nfc Tag on food you put in your fridge.
+Then you can check for the date of the product AND insult the responsable.